barnaclejive/FaceTrigger/README.md

 For first-hand experience run the FaceTriggerExample application on a supported device.

-FaceTrigger requires a device that supports ARKit face tracking.
-For example, an actual iPhone X.
+FaceTrigger requires a device that supports ARKit face tracking such as an iPhone X, XS, or XR.

 [Download Full Video Demo](https://raw.githubusercontent.com/barnaclejive/FaceTrigger/master/demo.mov)